-The parts of the speech should be arranged according to the classical canons of rhetoric (see http://humanities.byu.edu/rhetoric/canons/canons.htm).
+The parts of the speech should be arranged according to the classical canons of rhetoric (see http://rhetoric.byu.edu/Canons/Canons.htm ).

 A full-sentence OUTLINE of your short speech should be posted in the Short Speech Outline forum on our web site no later than the Tuesday before our first class meeting.
 Students should bring a paper copy of the speech with them to class on Saturday.
 Expect to revise your speech during our intensive weekend.
-Following the last class, you will also post your final draft on our web site.